 At some point during the bedtime routine, after getting on jammies and reading books, we had to turn the light off.
 And, when we turned the light off, the transition from light to dark seemed so drastic.

-And in those few seconds while the eyes are adjusting, the fear sets in.
-And once the fear has set in, that night light doesn’t really do much to ease the fear.
-You don’t want to get rid of it entirely, but there’s another element.
+In those few seconds while the eyes are adjusting, the fear sets in.
+Once the fear has set in, that night light doesn’t really do much to ease the fear.

 The Trick to Help Toddlers Afraid of the Dark